c-andrejew/real-world-datasets/README.md

 # real-world-datasets
-For those who are looking for real life Datasets.
+For those who are looking for real world datasets.
 Good luck with learning/ using Excel, R, or Python.
-Hope you had fun.
+Hope you have fun.